netham45/screamrouter/README.md

 ---------------

 - Drive multi‑room audio while keeping rooms in sync.
-- Downmix 5.1 → stereo for phones or upmix stereo → multi‑speaker layouts.
+- Downmix 5.1 → stereo for phones or upmix stereo → multi-speaker layouts.
 - Monitor any route from your browser with low latency (WHEP).
 - Inject URLs (streams, files) directly into a sink or group.
-- Route per‑process audio from a desktop to any room.
+- Route per-process audio from a desktop to any room.
 - Inspect, tune, and recover issues quickly with live logs and stats.
+- Scrub and export the last five minutes of PCM from any source with the browser-based timeshift editor.

 Get Started in 2 Minutes
 ------------------------